-The City's anti-poverty strategies are implemented through the following established goals of the Consolidated Plan: preserving and expanding quality, safe, affordable housing choices; providing opportunities to improve the quality of life; and, expanding economic opportunities.
+The City's anti-poverty strategies are implemented through the following established goals of the Consolidated Plan.
 The CDBG and HOME program are the principle funding sources targeted at reducing the number of poverty-level families but the ESG program also seeks to stabilize families and individuals so they are able to return to self-sufficiency, which Homeless Housing Assistance Act fund provide prevention assistance.
 Importantly, the resource management responsibilities of these programs provide staff of the Department of Community, Housing and Human Services an opportunity to facilitate coordination among a range of social and housing programs, operated by other City departments, governmental agencies and the nonprofit community, that together enhance the opportunities to reduce poverty for families.

 CDBG program resources are targeted to meet the community development, infrastructure and economic opportunities needs in the community.
-The City allocates CDBG funding for several economic development activities providing opportunities for both low and moderate income family members to receive living wage employment and low and moderate income business owners to improve and expand their businesses, increasing their profitability and income.
-Public services activities also include programs for stabilizing families, while the housing rehabilitation program reduces and stabilizes low and moderate income homeowner's housing expenses.
+Public services activities include programs for stabilizing families, while the housing rehabilitation program reduces and stabilizes low and moderate income homeowner's housing expenses.
 CDBG public services activities, such as the housing counseling program and the rental assistance case management program, assist low and moderate income families on the edge of poverty to help them to economic security.